Security posture

 How do you limit what an agent can do?

-Per-agent permission profiles scoped to the role, plus an explicit gate on every risky tool call.
+Per-agent roles scoped to the niche, plus an explicit gate on every risky tool call.

 Can I get an audit trail for compliance?

-Yes — a complete, timestamped, replayable trail with SIEM export, and deterministic Guard verdicts.
+Yes.
+A complete, timestamped, replayable trail with SIEM export, plus deterministic Guard verdicts.

 Request early accessHow Guard reviews changes →